EqualExperts/you-build-it-you-run-it-playbook/practices/incident-response.md

 Share incident insights and new discoveries with your entire organisation.
 Ensure on-call product teams respond to future incidents with the full knowledge of your organisation at their disposal.

 You Build It You Run It encourages a growth mindset.
 Digital services are inherently imperfect, and a production failure implies a set of circumstances that were unanticipated or poorly understood.
-The only way for product teams to understand and improve what’s not understood and needs improvement is to create more learning experiences.
+The only way for product teams to understand and improve what's not understood and needs improvement is to create more learning experiences.

 Distribute the insights from a post-incident review to your entire organisation, as follows: